 - Have approved a three-credit course with no less than “C” in each of the following areas: Human Anatomy, Human Physiology, and Fundamentals of Information System (Skills in MS OFFICE or equivalent).

-- Submit graduate entrance examination (EXADEP only) scores.
+- Submit graduate entrance examination (EXADEP only) scores, taken within 5 years previous to admission.

 - Fluency in Spanish; must also have knowledge and comprehension of English.